IEP

 curricula, and evaluation methods that will raise expectations

-and improve the quality of education, as well as individual student
+and improve the quality of education and individual student

 outcomes.